 The planet's sheer distance from Sun makes viewing it from Earth a challenge, and it was only discovered in 1846 after calculations of Uranus's orbit suggested there was an as-yet unknown planet affecting it gravitationally.

 Since then, the planet has only been visited once by spacecraft when, in 1989, Voyager 2 completed its 'Grand Tour' of our solar system's outermost planets.
-It took this image of Neptune and its moon Triton, one of 77 composite photographs appearing in Otherworlds: Visions of our Solar System, before speeding towards interstellar space.
+It took this image of Neptune and its moon Triton, one of 77 composite photographs that appeared in Otherworlds: Visions of our Solar System, before speeding towards interstellar space.

 Despite its extremely cold atmosphere, the interior of Neptune is far hotter than that of its ice giant twin, Uranus.
 In fact, Neptune gives out 2.6 times more heat than it receives from the Sun.